 Application security starts with secure code.
 Find out more about the benefits of using Veracode to keep your software secure throughout the development lifecycle.

-SonarQube is ranked 1st in Application Security with 52 reviews while Sonatype Nexus Lifecycle is ranked 3rd in Application Security with 17 reviews.
-SonarQube is rated 8.0, while Sonatype Nexus Lifecycle is rated 8.6.
-The top reviewer of SonarQube writes "Good integration and has useful feedback features, such as Quality Gate ".
-On the other hand, the top reviewer of Sonatype Nexus Lifecycle writes "Checks our libraries for security and licensing issues".
-SonarQube is most compared with Checkmarx, Coverity, Micro Focus Fortify on Demand, WhiteSource and Snyk, whereas Sonatype Nexus Lifecycle is most compared with Black Duck, WhiteSource, JFrog Xray, Snyk and GitLab.
+SonarQube is ranked 1st in Application Security Tools with 59 reviews while Sonatype Nexus Lifecycle is ranked 8th in Application Security Tools with 9 reviews.
+SonarQube is rated 8.0, while Sonatype Nexus Lifecycle is rated 8.0.
+The top reviewer of SonarQube writes "Open-source, stable, and finds the problems for you and tells you where they are".
+On the other hand, the top reviewer of Sonatype Nexus Lifecycle writes "Helps us drive down our technical debt due to components with known issues".
+SonarQube is most compared with Checkmarx, Coverity, Snyk, Micro Focus Fortify on Demand and Mend, whereas Sonatype Nexus Lifecycle is most compared with Snyk, Black Duck, GitLab, Mend and Fortify Application Defender.
 See our SonarQube vs. Sonatype Nexus Lifecycle report.

-See our list of best Application Security vendors.
+See our list of best Application Security Tools vendors.